danielsaidi/OnboardingKit/Sources/Tutti/Tutti.docc/Tutti.md

 pod Tutti
 ```

-You can also clone the repository and build the library locally.
+If you prefer to no have external dependencies, you can also just copy the source code into your app.

+## Supported Platforms

+Tutti supports `iOS 9`, `macOS 10.15`, `tvOS 13` and `watchOS 6`.

 ## About this documentation